ymilkessa/huddlers-react/README.md

 This hook loads the feed for logged-in users.
 The main argument for this hook is a user public key.

-It returns the same states as the `useAuthorEvents` hook:
+It returns the same states as the `useFetchAuthorEvents` hook:

 1. `events`
 2. `profiles`